vendia/examples/features/share/smart-contracts/README.md

 # Vendia Share Smart Contracts

 ## Overview
 Vendia Share enables companies to rapidly build applications that securely share data across departments, companies, and clouds.
-If sharing data among parties is Step 1, then _acting on the data_ shared among parties is Step 2.
-There are many ways to act on the data shared using Vendia Share: auto-generated [GraphQL APIs](https://www.vendia.net/docs/share/graphql), event-driven [inbound and outbound integrations](https://www.vendia.net/docs/share/integrations), and, as of [a few months ago](https://www.vendia.net/releases/2021-12-10-releasenotes#smart-contracts) the introduction of [smart contracts](https://www.vendia.net/docs/share/smart-contracts).
+If _sharing data_ is Step 1, then _acting on_ shared data is almost always Step 2.
+There are many ways to act on the data shared using Vendia Share: auto-generated [GraphQL APIs](https://www.vendia.net/docs/share/graphql), event-driven [inbound and outbound integrations](https://www.vendia.net/docs/share/integrations), and, more recently the introduction of [smart contracts](https://www.vendia.net/docs/share/smart-contracts).

-Smart contracts allow users to take action on data in a predefined way, one that is versioned and ledgered for improved transparency of other participants.
+Smart contracts allow users to take action on data in a predefined way, one that is versioned and ledgered for the improved transparency of all Uni participants.
 This allows predefined and versioned functions to be created by a single participant for the benefit of all participants.
-Further, the ledgered nature of smart contracts provides an added level of transparency and auditability that event-driven data processing does not.
+Further, the ledgered nature of smart contracts provides an added level of transparency and auditability that the "off-chain" approaches to data processing do not.

 Smart contracts can be used for a variety of purposes.
 In this example, we'll explore a set of smart contracts that are used for:

 * **Data validation** - Making sure data is valid prior to its use by other participants
 * **Data computation** - Calculating new data values using data shared by other participants
-* **Data enrichment** - Enhancing data using an external data source external to Vendia Share
+* **Data enrichment** - Enhancing data with additional information provided from an external system

-In this example, you'll explore a Uni with two participants: a Loan Originator and a Loan Servicer.
-The Loan Originator writes new loans to the Uni.
-The Loan Servicer writes loan performance data to the Uni.
+In this example, you'll explore a Uni with two participants: a Lender and a Servicer working in the home mortgage space.
+The Lender creates new loans on the Uni.
+The Servicer manages a portfolio of loans on the Uni.
 Both participants will make use of smart contracts to automate their interactions and increase their operational transparency.

 ## Step 0 - Prerequisites
 Smart contracts are programmatic in nature, which means this example will be heavily programmatic as well.
 Before getting started with this example, you'll first need to: